top of page

 1 .

 At our Quantum Information Science Summer Camp, you’ll get a taste of the strange and exciting world of emerging quantum technology — the kind of tech that’s just starting to move from science labs to the real world.
-We’re talking about machines that can tackle problems way too big or way too complex for even the world’s fastest supercomputers, communication systems that are (in theory) impossible to hack, and sensors so powerful they could change how we explore and understand the universe.
+We’re talking about machines that can tackle problems way too complex for even the world’s fastest supercomputers, communication systems that are (in theory) impossible to hack, and sensors so powerful they could change how we explore and understand the universe.
 It’s weird.
 It’s mind-bending.
 And it’s just beginning — definitely not in your textbooks (yet).

 2.